Meet Our Team

 As a Lead SENCO she was commissioned by the district to support head teachers and SENCOs in local schools with strategic thinking and in building their SEND capacity.
 She led the Sevenoaks SENCO Forum for many years.
 Christine has pre-school experience as a trustee and chair.
 Her experience includes the challenges of parenting a child with ASD and learning difficulties at home and supporting them through mainstream, special school and special college settings.
 Christine also has strong links with and enjoys fundraising for a local ASD charity.

-Emma Bradshaw is our Business Support Assistant
+Emma Bradshaw - Business Support Assistant

 Emma Bradshaw has worked as the Business Support Assistant for the Sevenoaks STLS Team for four years.
 Before joining the Sevenoaks STLS Team she worked as a Community Fundraiser for ten years working for charities within the hospice and animal welfare sectors.